-The Army Cyber Institute at West Point, in New York has recently launched the first in a series of four comic books to depict emerging cyber threats identified by the ACI.
-The books were created in collaboration with the Threatcasting Lab at Arizona State University and model possible threats in the near future, in which the U.S. forces are not always victorious.
+The Army Cyber Institute (ACI) at West Point, New York, has recently launched the first in a series of four comic books to depict emerging cyber threats it has identified.
+The books were created in collaboration with the Threatcasting Lab at Arizona State University and model possible threats in the near future, in which the US forces are not always victorious.

 As technology advances and cyber becomes more prominent, many aspects of life, including warfare, will change.
-The U.S. army is using science fiction prototyping and other techniques to combat complacency among U.S. forces and motivate troops to think beyond the strategies used in a pre-cyber era.
+The US army is using science fiction prototyping and other techniques to combat complacency among US forces and motivate troops to think beyond the strategies used in a pre-cyber era.

 Lt.
 Col. Natalie Vanatta explains, “What if cyber is potentially a game changer because there is a lower bar to entry for some of our adversaries to get in? … How do we prepare ourselves for that?”

 How do you think cyberwarfare will impact global power dynamics, which have remained mostly unchanged for the past 80 years?